iCliniq Logo

 Conclusion:

 Fear is an unpleasant emotion often correlated with a phobia; fear is often developed after certain trauma or can even be due to imaginary thoughts.
 A fearful person often presents sweaty, with an increased heart rate, and panicked.
-Fear is a natural, unpleasant emotional response that alerts us against physical and/or psychological danger.
-To treat a fearful person, it is important to make him acquainted with the fearful objects and situations to develop familiarize.
+Fear is a natural, unpleasant emotional response that alerts us against physical and psychological danger.
+To treat a fearful person, it is important to make him acquainted with the fearful objects and situations so that he can develop familiarity.
 Repeated episodes of anxiety and phobia should be reported to the psychiatrist, and further treatment should be undergone under the guidance of the professional.

 Frequently Asked Questions